RocFang/nginx-dev-centos7/README.md

 ### About

-nginx-dev-centos7 is docker image for Nginx developme, including basic development tools.
+nginx-dev-centos7 is docker image for Nginx development in Centos7, including basic development tools.